Contact An Attorney

 In light of the delay COVID-19 will probably cause your divorce proceeding should you resolve it at trial, now may be a good time to consider alternative dispute resolution methods to come to an agreement and settle your divorce without the intervention of a judge.
 Alternative dispute resolution includes methods like mediation, where a neutral third party helps both parties come to an agreement over terms of the divorce.
 It also includes arbitration, a more formal process where the parties present their cases to a third party who then makes a binding decision.
 Just like going to court, parties are still wise to retain a family lawyer to help them prepare for either of these proceedings.

-Contact David J. Crouse & Associates and make sure you receive the help you deserve during this difficult time.
+Contact Crouse Erickson and make sure you receive the help you deserve during this difficult time.